cwalker3/odin-calculator/README.md

 # odin-calculator
-Calculator Project for The Odin Project
+Calculator project using HTML, CSS, and Javascript - The Odin Project